Did the Tanach Promise a Divine Messiah?

 "I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage.Thou shalt have no other gods before me."
 (Exodus 20:2-3, KJV)

 It is clear that Rabbi Singer believes Christians worship more than one god.
 Nevertheless, consistent with Judaism, we Christians believe in only one God.
-We believe in the God of Abraham, Isaac, and Jacob; we believe in the God of Moses; we believe in the God of David; we believe in the God of Elijah and Elisha; we believe in the God of Israel; we believe in the God of the Tanach; and we affirm that He is the only true God.
+We believe in the God of Abraham, Isaac, and Jacob; we believe in the God of Moses; we believe in the God of David; we believe in the God of Elijah and Elisha; and we believe in the God of Israel.
+Thus, we believe in the God of the Tanach, and we affirm that He is the only true God.

 What we understand about the nature of this one God, however, is that He is one being composed of three persons who are intrinsically part of each other.
-Just as we would not worship only God's head, but also his hands and his feet; just as we would not worship only God's justice, but also his mercy and his grace; we do not worship only the Father, but also His Holy Spirit and His Word (Psalm 33:6; Isaiah 55:11).
+Just as we would not worship only God's head, but also his hands and his feet; just as we would not worship only God's justice, but also his mercy and his grace; we do not worship only the Father, but also His Spirit and His Son, who we believe are parts of God Himself

 Did Rabbi Singer Prove the Messiah Cannot Be Divine?